bluemk00/PulsatileSignalCleansing/README.md

 ## Overview

 This repository contains the Python code for **Salient Facets in Artificial Intelligence for Cleansing Pulsatile Physiological Signals: Knowledge Incorporation, Real-Time Dynamics, Assessment Entities, and Technology Acceptance**.
+Please access our working paper [here](https://www.techrxiv.org/doi/full/10.36227/techrxiv.171779115.51311145/v1).
 Our research focuses on the experimental validation of four aspects for the clinical application of cleansing pulsatile physiological signals.

 ## Library Dependencies